technomad01/retail-app/README.md

 A modern and dynamic e-commerce platform for all your fashion needs.

 Overview
 The Online Fashion Retail App is a full-stack e-commerce platform that provides a seamless shopping experience.
-It features dynamic product categories, secure payment integration, and streamlined product management to meet the needs of both customers and administrators.
+It features dynamic product categories, secure payment integration, and streamlined product management to meet the needs of both customers and administrators

 Key Features
 Dynamic Product Categories: Browse through men’s and women’s fashion, accessories, and more, with intuitive navigation and filtering.